 You only invoice on a fixed date

-There’s no doubt that it would be easier to invoice all your customers on the first of the month.
-But making a new customer wait until the beginning of the month (or the date of your provider’s invoices) to start their subscription is terrible from a customer experience perspective, and it’s costing you revenue.
+It would undoubtedly be more convenient to invoice all of your clients on the first of each month.
+However, letting a new customer wait until the beginning of the month (or the date of your provider’s invoicing) to begin their subscription is bad for the customer experience and costs you money.
 You’re not nimble in your MSP billing and invoicing software if you’re unable or unwilling to invoice on the day the customer wants to start their subscription.

 The same goes for license changes.
 If your customer wants to add two new licenses partway through the month, it’s a mistake to make them wait until their billing date just to make it simpler for your invoicing.
 Every day of lost revenue adds up when you’ve got hundreds of customers with thousands of licenses.